nxp-imx/imx-gputop/man/gputop.md

 application).

 Internally the driver assigns various context IDs to the application submitting commands to the GPU.
 These contexts IDs are currently required to read those hardware counter values.
 Either use **-x** on the command line (together with **-b** option and choosing **-m mem** viewing mode), or for interactive mode use 'x' and then 'SPACE' to show and select a context ID.

 In case you are getting zero'ed out values for **counter_1** and/or **counter_2** values, cycle thru the available counter IDs.

-Due to the way the driver is built, for single-core applications **two** context-ids are shown.
+Due to the way the driver is built, for single-GPU core applications will have **two** context-ids.
 Empirically the largest integer values holds the real context-id.

 ## Unsupported GPUs